Skip to main content

 +1-709-697-4331 Info@ShaktiYogaMethod.com

-At the time hot yoga was a new style of yoga making its way up the West coast from LA.
-It was being taught in packed-full, rented rooms in random apartment buildings.
-There was usually sweat soaked carpet, and often no showers.
-Fancy super absorbent towels were yet to be mainstream, and no one wore special yoga clothing.
-No yoga studio store front was visible.
-You simply had to know where this class was happening.
-Lululemon was still a small store on 4th avenue in the Kitsilano neighbourhood of Vancouver.
-The owners sewed the clothing on the upstairs second floor as you browsed below.
+At the time, hot yoga was just starting to make its way up the West Coast from Los Angeles.
+Classes were held in cramped, rented rooms in random apartment buildings, with sweat-soaked carpets and no showers.
+Fancy absorbent towels didn’t exist yet, and no one wore specialized yoga clothing.
+There were no studio signs-you simply had to know where the class was happening.
+Lululemon was still a tiny shop on 4th Avenue in Kitsilano, where the owners sewed clothing upstairs while customers browsed below.

 Japan Yoga Teachers

-After twenty five years of yoga study I have concluded that there is no “real yoga”, or more accurately, no “not-real yoga”.
-All styles of yoga, whether based in hatha, vinyasa, yin, neurogenic, or restorative teachings are “real” yoga.
-All include a pathway for pranayama, meditation, and physical, mental, and spiritual wellness.
-Whether one is looking to reach the traditional yoga goal of self realization, or to achieve the well documented physical benefits of strength, flexibility, and longevity, each style has a means of helping one get there.
+After thirty years of study, I have concluded there is no single “real yoga”—or more accurately, no “not-real yoga.”
+All styles, whether hatha, vinyasa, yin, neurogenic, or restorative, are real yoga.
+Each provides pathways for pranayama, meditation, and physical, mental, and spiritual wellness.
+Whether your goal is self-realization or physical strength, flexibility, and longevity, each style offers a way forward.

-I am forever grateful that my first teacher training taught me to look at all future yoga studies as a new way to explore the yoga philosophy of living, and study of self.
-From this point of view I have learned that every person, yoga, and situation, is a yoga teacher.
-This is what Ram Dass means when he says, “If you think you are enlightened, go and spend a week with your family.”
-What happens in a yoga class helps us explore and develop skills to bring into every moment of life.
+I am deeply grateful that my first teacher training taught me to approach every future study as an opportunity to explore yoga philosophy and self-understanding.
+From this perspective, every person, every yoga class, and every life situation can be a teacher.
+As Ram Dass famously said, “If you think you are enlightened, go and spend a week with your family.”
+What we practice on the mat prepares us for life off the mat.

 Is my yoga always serene poses and peaceful meditation?
-No. Am I always calm and stress free?
+No. Am I always calm and stress-free?
 Absolutely not.
-I do however credit yoga with helping me navigate many difficult life moments.
-I cannot image living without this powerful practice.
-Every teacher I have ever had the privilege to study with has brought me full circle to sharing my understanding of their teachings in my own teacher training instruction.
-I now teach yoga teacher trainings both internationally and in Canada.
+But yoga has helped me navigate countless difficult moments, and I cannot imagine life without it.
+Every teacher I have studied with has brought me full circle, shaping the way I now share yoga in my own teacher trainings.
+Today, I teach yoga teacher trainings both locally in St. John’s and internationally.

 Articles